Al-Tanf: Operational history

 In May 2020, the U.S. military published images of special operations forces personnel at Al-Tanf training with an advanced Israeli-made Smart Shooter SMASH 2000 "smart" optical sighting system attached to their M4A1 rifles.
 It was unclear if special operations units in the region had actually adopted the computerized optic or if the training was part of field trials or another type of demonstration.

-In 2021, it was reported that, according to "Israeli defense sources", Al-Tanf continued to host around 350 military personnel and civilians, "including some British and French forces that were described as 'intelligence experts'".
+In 2021, it was reported that Al-Tanf hosted around 350 foreign military personnel and civilians, including some members of British and French forces.
 In August 2022, it was reported that there are approximately 900 U.S. troops in Syria, with most of them split between the Al-Tanf base and Syria's eastern oil fields.

 In October 2024, U.S. officers in Al-Tanf placed the Abu Khatab Brigade and other rebel units under the joint command of the RCA as the Syrian Free Army (SFA).
 The number of fighters then grew from 800 to up to 3,000.
 All of them continued to be armed by the U.S. and received a monthly salary of 400 dollars, almost twelve times what the Assad government conscripts had received.
 For the 2024 offensives, the SFA and HTS worked together and communications between the two forces were coordinated by the Americans in Al-Tanf.